 Improving the health and welfare of infants, children, mothers and young families living in underserved communities has ben a primary focus of the Social Work Division.
-Fundamental to the programs is the utilization of trained outreach workers who are familiar with the cultures, beliefs and values of the families they serve.
+Fundamental to the programs is the utilization of trained community health workers who are familiar with the cultures, beliefs and values of the families they serve.

 Strong Social Work Preventive Program

 Strong Social Work Preventive Program is a multi-service, comprehensive, home visitor program for families who need intensive services to safely and adequately care for their children.
 The program covers psychosocial and health care needs such as home preparation for childbirth, Parents as Teachers parenting curriculum, household management, family planning, daycare services and much more.
 Eligible members must be Monroe County residents willing to utilize a URMC pediatric provider.
 Clients can be referred by agencies, healthcare providers, Child Protective Services (CPS) or self referral.
-Services initiate during pregnancy and continue for the first critical two years of the child’s life.
+Services initiate during pregnancy or soon after and continue for the first critical two years of the child’s life.
 The program is supported by the Monroe County Department of Human Services.

 For more information about this program, please contact Program Coordinator Ruth Autore, LMSW at (585) 224-1740.

 Social Work Preventive Program Brochure

 The Baby Love Program is a social worker/community health worker, home visitor model that assists pregnant women and teens achieve healthy births and improved health outcomes.
 Services include assistance in keeping prenatal and other healthy care appointments addressing social determinants of health, helping prepare for the birth of the baby, supportive home visits with focus on the Partners for a Healthy Baby curriculum and linkage to behavioral health and other needed services.
 Baby Love has demonstrated effectiveness in significantly reducing neonatal intensive care admissions.
-The program is available to pregnant patients living in Rochester, NY.
+The program is available to pregnant patients living in Monroe County.
 The program is supported by NYS DOH, UR Medicine, Rochester Regional Health and MVP.

 For more information about the Baby Love program, please contact Dee Morris, MSW at (585) 455-4711.